Cnuas

 Modelled on OCP Open Rack v3

 The reference deployment follows the Open Compute Project Open Rack v3, the rack design the modern AI buildout was created around.
-Two 1OU TOR switches (HiSwitch and HiLink) sit at the top of the rack, above a management host and eight 2OU VM blades acting as GPU compute nodes.
+Two 1OU TOR switches (CnuasSwitch and CnuasLink) sit at the top of the rack, above a management host and eight 2OU VM blades acting as GPU compute nodes.
+Below them the rack carries what a real ORv3 carries: a pair of 1OU power shelves feeding the 48 V busbar, a 3OU battery backup shelf at the foot, and blanking panels over the bays this deployment does not use.
 The U-heights are visual in the emulator, but the layout maps 1:1 to real ORv3 deployments, making the same diagrams useful for teaching, design and real lab build-outs.

-• 10-port RoCEv2 and InfiniBand virtual TOR (HiSwitch)
+• 10-port RoCEv2 and InfiniBand virtual TOR (CnuasSwitch)

 • DCB (PFC, ETS and ECN) modelled end to end across the fabric